FabulousDartier/dnd_ai/README.md

 # Project 1: Text Adventure Game - "Rescue Halsin from the Goblin Camp"

 - **NOTE:**  if you don't know what to do in the game or get stuck then go to [Game Flow / Walkthrough (Main Quest)](#game-flow--walkthrough-main-quest) for some hints or guidance.
-- **NOTE:** in order to run this programme smoothly, you should follow [Requirements Fulfillment](#2-requirements-fulfillment).
+- **NOTE:** in order to run this programme smoothly, you should follow [Setup and How to Run](#setup-and-how-to-run).
 If you don't have Gemini API, then you can create https://aistudio.google.com/app/apikey for FREE TIER USE.
 Please contact me (id013754@student.reading.ac.uk) if you have any issue of setting up Gemini API key.

 # Table of Content
 - [Basic Information](#basic-information)